RStarTec/SimpleDemos/README.md

 #### 2. Study of background tasks

-- <b>DemoAsynctaskActivity:</b> In this activity, an internal fragment is used to host an AsyncTask.
+- <b>DemoAsynctaskActivity:</b> In this activity, an internal fragment is used to host an <i>AsyncTask</i>.
 The internal fragment provides a suitable UI for the AsyncTask to interact with.
 The <i>AsyncTask</i> is a very specific form of thread for running intensive background jobs, such as disk access and internet.
 This demo shows the use of the AsyncTask to initialize the LRU disk cache.
 - <b>DemoTimerActivity:</b> This activity implements a counter that increments itself at regular intervals.
 For such a task, the use of the <i>Timer + TimerTask</i> and <i>Runnable + Handler</i> combination is preferred.
-The (Timer + TimerTask) takes care of the scheduling of event while the (Runnable + Handler) is responsible for invoking UI update.
+The <i>Timer + TimerTask</i> takes care of the scheduling of event while the <i>Runnable + Handler</i> is responsible for invoking UI update.
 - <b>DemoQuietTimerActivity:</b> This activity is similar to the previous one, except that the UI update is performed when the background thread completes.
 - <b>DemoRunnableActivity:</b> This activity provides an alternative implementation of the counter incrementation.
-The Timer and TimerTask are replaceable by the basic (Runnable + Handler) pair.
+The Timer and TimerTask are replaceable by the basic <i>Runnable + Handler</i> pair.
 However, this implementation would require more care.
 - <b>DemoThreadActivity:</b> This activity is similar to the previous one except that the Runnable is replaced by a Thread.

 #### 3. Study of multithreading